LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 -------------

-Following the CUDA nomenclature, GPU computations are performed on a grid of threads.
+Following the CUDA nomenclature, GPU computations are performed on a grid of computation units.
 Each unit of the grid is referred to as a thread and threads can be further grouped into thread blocks.
-As a starting point, the following policy may be used with the ``RAJA::forall`` loop
+As a starting point, the following policy may be used with the ``RAJA::forall`` method:

 * ``cuda_exec<STRIDE_SIZE>`` - Map a loop to thread blocks with ``STRIDE_SIZE`` threads.

 The ``cuda_exec`` policy defines a default thread block size of 256 threads, if no argument is provided.
 For better control of mapping blocks and block local threads to loop levels we recommend using the ``RAJA::kernel`` method.
-A kernel policy list can map thread blocks and threads to arbitrary loop levels.
-Mapping global threads to a loop level is accomplished using the following execution policy:
+Mapping blocks and block local threads to a loop level may be accomplished using the following policies:

-* ``cuda_threadblock_exec<STRIDE_SIZE>`` - Map a loop nest to thread blocks with ``STRIDE_SIZE`` threads to a loop level.
+* ``cuda_block_exec`` - Map a loop level to CUDA thread blocks.

-Finally, mapping a thread block and block local threads to loop levels is done using the following execution policies:
+* ``cuda_thread_exec`` - Map a loop level to block local CUDA threads.

-* ``cuda_block_exec`` - Map a nested loop level to a CUDA thread blocks.
+Finally, mapping global threads to a ``RAJA::Kernel`` loop level is accomplished using the following execution policy:

-* ``cuda_thread_exec`` - Map a nested loop level to a block local CUDA threads.
+* ``cuda_threadblock_exec<STRIDE_SIZE>`` - Map a loop level to thread blocks with ``STRIDE_SIZE`` threads.